x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configuring-push-notifications-proxying-for-owa-for-devices-exchange-2013-help.md

 To enable push notifications, the admin must:

-1. Enroll your organization in Microsoft 365 or Office 365 for business.
+1. Enroll your organization in Microsoft 365 or Office 365.

 2. Update all on-premises servers to Exchange Server 2013 Cumulative Update 3 (CU3) or later.